Gabs4841/Anime-Synopsis-Similarity-Checker/readme.md

 # Anime Synopsis Similarity

-The **Anime Synopsis Similarity Checker** is a Python program that allows users to find the most similar anime titles based on their synopses using cosine similarity.
+Find the most similar anime titles based on their synopses using cosine similarity.
 It uses a dataset with anime titles and their respective synopses to perform the similarity check.

 ## Usage
 The program has two main parts: dataset preparation and similarity checking.
 To use the program, first, download the scripts and the database and put them in the same folder.
 Then, execute the python script prepare_dataset.py to create the database so the program can work with it.
 This is a one-time process.